Spanish toothcarp: Vernacular names

+This fish is known as fartet in Spanish, and as fartet or peixet de sequiol in Catalan (including Valencian).
+The latter sometimes also uses the term fartonet, which is the diminutive of fartet.

+Taxonomy

+The genus Apricaphanius contains three species.
+One of them, A. saourensis, is found in Algeria, and the other two are endemic to Spain.
+The other Spanish species is A. baeticus; it was not recognized as distinct from A. iberus until 2002.

 Description

-Morphology

-This is a small fish, rarely more than 5 cm in length.
+The Spanish toothcarp is a small fish, rarely more than 5 cm in length.
 Females are longer than males of the same age.
 It has an oblong body and rounded fins.
-Its dorsal fin is underdeveloped with respect to the fish's girth.
+The dorsal fin is underdeveloped with respect to the fish's girth.
 It has large scales, numbering 20 to 26 across the body at its widest point.

-It has obvious sexual dimorphism.
-The males are marked with bluish to silver-colored vertical stripes on the flanks and dark bands on the caudal fin.
-The females are generally greenish-brown with dark blotches distributed irregularly over their bodies; their fins are transparent and mostly unpatterned.
-Some populations, most notably those in Murcia, have short, dark stripes as opposed to blotches.
+The Spanish toothcarp exhibits obvious sexual dichromatism.
+The males have bluish to silver-colored vertical stripes on the flanks, as well as dark bands on the caudal fin, while the females are generally greenish-brown with dark blotches distributed irregularly over their bodies; the fins of females are transparent and mostly unpatterned.
+Females in some populations have short, dark vertical stripes as opposed to blotches.